electricitymaps/bloom-contrib/README.md

-  destinationAirportCode, // (for plane travel) a string that represents the final destination airport, IATA code departureStation, // (for other travel types) a string that represents the original starting point destinationStation, // (for other travel types) a string that represents the final destination }
+  destinationAirportCode, // (for plane travel) a string that represents the final destination airport, IATA code departureStation, // (for other travel types) a string that represents the original starting point destinationStation, // (for other travel types) a string that represents the final destination participants, // (optional) the number of passengers (for car and motorbike travels) }
 ```